JohansonB/TS-Benchmark/README.md

 In this section, the dependencies of the project and manual configurations are described

 ### java dependencies

-the maven dependencies are specified in the pom.xml file.
-Furthermore, the included external libraries are provided as .jar files in the JAR folder
+The project uses the [Apache Common Maths](https://commons.apache.org/proper/commons-math/) and [JFree Chart](https://www.jfree.org/jfreechart/) packages. the pom.xml file contains the dependencie for the first package.
+The .jar files of both packages can also be found in the JAR folder.

 ### python source files
 The source files of the used python scripts are situated in the Scripts/Python directory.
 The benchmark uses several forecasting models provided by the [DARTS](https://unit8co.github.io/darts/) API.
 The python API is called from the command line within the java benchmarking source code.
 For this, the python interpreter path has to be specified.
-The interpreter path is hardcoded in a static final variable called interpreterpath in the source code of the src\main\java\thesis\Models\DartsModel class.
-To use the methods from the darts API this variable has to be set to the local interpreter path.
-The same procedure is used for the ME forecasting model and therefore its interpreterpath variable also has to be set accordingly in its class src\main\java\thesis\Models\ME.
+This can be done using the set_interpreterpaths() method, further specified in the section "How to setup and customize the benchmarking environment".

-The following packages need to be installed to the interpreter:
+The following packages need to be installed to the enviorment of the  python interpreter:

 * numpy
 * darts